-If your chapter would like to perform solos or small ensembles for your Coda Project your chapter members may be in need of sheet music to perform.
+If your chapter wants to perform solos or small ensembles for the Coda Project, your chapter members may need sheet music to perform.
 As you search for music, connect with your Sponsor and Director of Bands to gain access to the band's music library to borrow music for your performance.
 You can also contact lessons professors or graduate assistants for arrangements for small ensembles or solos that your members can use.